rypab4/challenge_1/README.md

 ***

 ## Description
 This challenge was to refractor a website, make sure it is accessible, and take the existing code and refactor it.
 Making a web more accessible makes sure that people with disabilities can access the website.
+The website has been condensed and a more descriptive title

 ## Demo
 To see the website go to https://rypab4.github.io/challenge_1/.